 As the children in the third grade enter their ninth year, they start to see the world differently.
 A nine-year old can feel herself growing up, separating from her parents, and becoming part of the outer world.
 The child becomes more independent, and begins to question all that was previously taken for granted.
 This can be a time of loneliness and insecurity as well as a time of new self- confidence.
 Using the common core standards, the third grade curriculum is designed to meets the child’s new interests and concerns at this age.

 Language Arts: Paragraph writing, dictation and letter writing are key elements introduced this year.
-Spelling, capitalization, punctuation and the introduction of the parts of speech are included in our Grammar work.
-All work is done using text from ancient legends and creation stories from many cultures.
-This enable the child to connect to the world and begin to build an appreciation for the differences in many cultures.
+Spelling, capitalization, punctuation and the introduction of the parts of speech are included in our grammar work.

 Math: The child begins to develop a basic awareness of practical applications of mathematics.
 Measurement of all types is covered: length, weight volume, money, and time.
 All of these measurement systems are put to use in practical activities.
 In the study of time, money, and measurement, the historical background of the methods, tools, and practices is taught imaginatively before modern methods are explained.

 Social Studies and Science: The curriculum provides the student with the opportunity to learn about three essential, practical requirements for all of humankind—how we work with nature to provide ourselves with food, clothing, and shelter.
 This need for the child of this age to experience providing for the basic necessities of life is met in the curriculum through the hands-on study of farming, gardening, food preparation, house-building, and making clothes from all over the world.